Author

-Writing about mid-life characters in pursuit of second chances that don’t always turn out as planned…
+Writing about mid-life characters in pursuit of second chances in life that don’t always turn out as planned…

-Aspiring author winding down a successful career writing for business to launch my second act as a published novelist.
-With three completed manuscripts and ideas for many more, I am seeking a literary agent with whom I can partner on this journey.
+Aspiring author winding down a successful business writing career to launch my second act as a published novelist.
+An active member of Romance Writers of America and the Women’s Fiction Writers Association, I have three completed manuscripts and am presently seeking a literary agent in whose hands I can become traditionally published.

 My (as yet) Unpublished Work

-In his nearly twenty years as as Catholic priest, nothing could prepare Paul Griessen for what awaited in the hospital ICU.
-He was called in to anoint a patient clinging to life, victim of a tragic accident that took the lives of her entire family, only to discover the patient is Sandra Besher, his high school sweetheart and the girl he once thought he would marry.
-When Sandra regains consciousness, she struggles to walk and talk and has no recollection of the accident, her family, or her own identity.
-Her only connection to her past is the kindly priest who comes to visit.
+In his fifteen years as an ordained priest, nothing could prepare Father Paul Griessen for what awaited in the hospital ICU.
+Called in to anoint a patient clinging to life, victim of a tragic accident that took the lives of her entire family, he discovers the patient is Sandra Besher, his high school sweetheart.
+Awakening from a coma, Sandra struggles to walk and talk and has no memory of the accident, her family, or her own identity.
+Her only connection to her past is the kind priest who comes to visit.

-Sandra’s doctors enlist Paul to help her recover and regain her memory and he interprets this as a sign from God he was meant to minister to his old friend.
-In the months that follow, he becomes her constant companion and in the process, experiences what life with Sandra might have been, rekindling long-forgotten feelings he manages to suppress until she strikes up an innocent friendship with an engaging French widower and natural feelings of jealousy emerge, tumbling Paul headlong into a struggle over whether God is testing his faith, or if God’s will is for him to be with his one true love.
+Her doctors enlist Paul to assist in her recovery which he interprets as a sign from God he is meant to minister to his old friend and in the months that follow, he becomes her constant companion.
+In the process he experiences a taste of what secular life with Sandra might have been, rekindling long-forgotten feelings he manages to suppress until she strikes up an innocent friendship with an engaging French widower and natural feelings of jealousy emerge, tumbling him headlong into an existential struggle over whether God is testing his faith, or if God’s Will is for him to be with his one true love.

 [107,000 words]